 Action 3.2.1: Prioritise the writing of management plans for those sites considered most valuable and practical.
-In progress/Ongoing

 Action 3.2.2: Encourage landowners of identified priority sites to produce management plans for the conservation and enhancement of biodiversity by 2015.
-In progress/On going